datacenter/aci-monitoring-stack/docs/demo-environment.md

 These dashboards are using `Prometheus` as data source meaning the data we are visualizing came from an ACI Managed Object and was translated by the `aci-exporter`

 ### ACI Faults
 This dashboard is a 1:1 copy of the faults that are present inside ACI.
-The main advantages copmpared to looking at the faults in the ACI UI are:
+The main advantages compared to looking at the faults in the ACI UI are:
 -  the ability to aggregating Faults from Multiple Fabrics in a single table
 -  allowing advanced sorting and filtering